Last Updated May 8, 202511 min read

 artifact: target/exchangeRates-0.0.1-SNAPSHOT.jar

-Next, we will need to deploy the changes.
-Because we are using Git for version control, we will need to commit our changes first before running eb deploy.
+Next, deploy the changes.
+Because you are using Git for version control, commit your changes first before running eb deploy.

 git add .